Marker Logo

 National Register of Historic Places

 Location.
 38° 28.137′ N, 77° 59.774′ W. Marker is in Culpeper, Virginia, in Culpeper County.
-Marker is on South East Street just south of East Asher Street, on the right when traveling south.
+It is on South East Street just south of East Asher Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 702 S East St, Culpeper VA 22701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Old Fray-Rixey House (within shouting distance of this marker); 705 South East Street (within shouting distance of this marker); Fountain Hall Bed & Breakfast (within shouting distance of this marker); Lawrence-Payne-Chelf House (within shouting distance of this marker); Wisteria (within shouting distance of this marker); Eastham-Leavell House (about 300 feet away, measured in a direct line); 806 South East Street (about 300 feet away); 914 South East Street (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: The Old Fray-Rixey House (within shouting distance of this marker); 705 South East Street (within shouting distance of this marker); Fountain Hall Bed & Breakfast (within shouting distance of this marker); Lawrence-Payne-Chelf House (within shouting distance of this marker); Wisteria (within shouting distance of this marker); Eastham-Leavell House (about 300 feet away, measured in a direct line); 806 South East Street (about 300 feet away); 914 South East Street (about 400 feet away).
 Touch for a list and map of all markers in Culpeper.

 Also see . . .